This article will look at the schedule for Novak Djokovic from 2013 to his most recent tournament in 2023.

 |November 2014||ATP Tour Finals||London, UK||Champion|

-in 2013, Djokovic won a total of seven titles including the Australian Open and the year end ATP World Tour Finals.
+In 2013, Djokovic won a total of seven titles including the Australian Open and the ATP World Tour Finals.

 He finished the year with a 74-9 win-loss record and won a total of $11,186,137 in prize money.